Is it Better to Buy Naked VIX Calls or Call Spreads?

 Which is better for hedging against tail risk?

-When stock markets crash, volatility doesn’t just rise—it explodes.
+When stock markets crash, volatility can rise sharply.
 The CBOE Volatility Index (VIX) often doubles or even triples during crisis periods, offering one of the few instruments that move sharply against stock portfolios.

 In March 2020, for example, the S&P 500 plunged –34% while the VIX spiked +260%.
 Such convex behavior makes VIX options a cornerstone of institutional tail-risk hedging.

 Yet not all volatility hedges are created equal.
-Two popular approaches—buying naked VIX calls and buying VIX call spreads—both profit from volatility surges, but they differ drastically in cost, payoff shape, and portfolio efficiency.
+Two popular approaches of buying naked VIX calls and buying VIX call spreads can both profit from volatility surges, but they differ drastically in cost, payoff shape, and portfolio efficiency.
 Understanding when to use each can determine whether your hedge cushions a drawdown or quietly bleeds capital.

 Which Is Better?